guyleonard/orchardDB/README.md

 # orchardDB
-:apple: :deciduous_tree: A script to create and populate a local database and folder set with amino acid sequences retrieved from a variety of genome portals for use with the Orchard pipeline.
+:apple: :deciduous_tree: A script to create and populate a local database and folder-set with amino acid sequences retrieved from a variety of genome portals for use with the Orchard pipeline.
+Amino acid sequences can be derived from DNA & RNA gene predictions or from EST libraries.
+Multiple versions of different taxa (e.g. different gene-calling methods or updated genomes) can exist in the database.

 ## Install
 Please make sure all dependencies are currently installed.